 9 March 1917: Pte Edmund Hewitt

-At the 1911 Census Edmund was one of six children, including parents and a border, living across a combined six roomed dwelling on Mount at 21 and 23 Mount Pleasant Street, Burnley.
-Father John was a Grocer, while his sister Nancy was a housekeeper; everyone else from ages 13 to 54 worked as weavers.
+On the 1911 Census Edmund was one of six children, including parents and a boarder, living across a combined six roomed dwelling on Mount at 21 and 23 Mount Pleasant Street, Burnley.
+Father John was a grocer, while his sister Nancy was a housekeeper; everyone else from ages 13 to 54 worked as weavers.
 Edmund worked at ippax and Redman.

-He was a member of Burnley’s Lads Club and
+He was a member of Burnley’s Lads Club.

 He went out to France via Folkestone the week before Christmas on 14 December 1916, arriving in Etaples on the 16th.

-He was killed in action on 9 March 1917, he is now buried in Vlamertinghe Military Cemetery.
+He was killed in action on 9 March 1917, and is buried in Vlamertinghe Military Cemetery.
 As we can see from his Pension Card, his wife was left with two children under the age of 2.

 A rather poignant poem, submitted by his wife to the local paper, read as follows: